Facebook LinkedIn Twitter

 Hundreds of innovators, research pioneers, clinicians, industry leaders and policy makers from across Europe have united behind a shared vision that they believe holds the promise to revolutionise healthcare.
 In two publications, a perspective article in the journal Nature and the LifeTime Strategic Research Agenda, they present a detailed roadmap.
 This sets out how it might be possible to harness the latest scientific breakthroughs and technologies, over the next decade, to track, understand and treat human cells throughout the lifetime of an individual.

-The LifeTime initiative, which includes the MRC Laboratory of Medical Sciences (LMS) as one of its more than 100-strong network of supporting organisations, has developed a strategy of personalised treatment for five major classes of disease: cancer, and neurological, infectious, chronic inflammatory and cardiovascular diseases.
+The LifeTime initiative, which includes the MRC London Institute of Medical Sciences (LMS) as one of its more than 100-strong network of supporting organisations, has developed a strategy of personalised treatment for five major classes of disease: cancer, and neurological, infectious, chronic inflammatory and cardiovascular diseases.
 The aim is an era of personalised, cell-based interceptive medicine with the potential to improve health outcomes and enable more cost-effective treatment.

 To form a functioning, healthy, body our cells follow developmental paths during which they acquire specific roles in tissues and organs.
 But when they deviate from their healthy course they accumulate changes that lead to disease, and which can remain undetected until symptoms appear.
 At this point, medical treatment is often invasive, expensive and inefficient.